anapapara/HotelReservation/README.md

 gradlew clean build
 ```

-And afterwards start the application by running the jar
+And afterward start the application by running the jar

 ```
 java -jar hotelreservation.jar